-Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined as:

+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the - home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

 This policy is for all staff, parents, governors, volunteers, supply staff and contractors and the wider school community.
 It forms part of the child protection and safeguarding arrangements for our school and is one of a suite of policies and procedures which encompass the safeguarding responsibilities of the school.
-In particular, this policy should be read in conjunction with the school's Code of Conduct/Staff Behaviour Policy (including Acceptable Use of ICT as included in the school's Online Safety Policy), Safer Recruitment Policy, Online Safety Policy, Behaviour and Relationships Policy, Anti-Bullying Policy, Child-on-Child Abuse Policy and procedures, and Part Five of KCSiE, copies of which will be provided to all staff on induction.
+In particular, this policy should be read in conjunction with the school's Code of Conduct/Staff Behaviour Policy (including Acceptable Use of ICT as included in the school's Online Safety Policy), Safer Recruitment Policy, Online Safety Policy, Behaviour and Relationships